elijahmlawsky/GBCGE-db-wiki/wiki/sde_geodatabase.md

 We now have a server that will be hosting all collaborative databases.
 This will look and feel fairly similar to file geodatabases with a few key differences.

 ### Restrictions on enterprise Geodatabases
-There are a few things that you cannot do with enterprise geodatabases.
-* Cannot change geodatabase name after creation
+* You cannot change geodatabase name after creation
 * Geodatabase name must be unique among all enterprise database instances on a server
 * PostgreSQL in particular does not recognize case for the following
   - Names of: databases, schemas, users, tables, indexes, columns
-  - User data (attributes) can be in any case

 You cannot do the following with _versioned_ data (see [Register and unregister data as versioned](http://desktop.arcgis.com/en/arcmap/latest/manage-data/geodatabases/a-quick-tour-of-registering-and-unregistering-data-as-versioned.htm) for more information)
-* Create a topology. (create it beforehand)
+* Create a topology. (need to create it beforehand)
 * Create a geometric network.
 * Add or remove a feature class from a geometric network.
 *	Create a network dataset.
 * Add or remove a feature class from a network dataset or make other schema changes.
 * Rasters cannot be versioned.

+Note that all of these types of data may still exist in an enterprise geodatabase - these are just *versioning* restrictions.

 See Esri's [An Overview of Versioning](http://desktop.arcgis.com/en/arcmap/10.3/manage-data/geodatabases/an-overview-of-versioning.htm) for more information.